informalsystems/interchain/security/rate-limiter.md

 }
 ```

-`onRecvPacket` is called by the routing module when a packet addressed to this module has been received, before `onRecvPacket` at the fungible token transfer bridge module.
+Function `onRecvPacket` is called by the routing module when a packet addressed to this module has been received, before `onRecvPacket` at the fungible token transfer bridge module.

 ```typescript
 function onRecvPacket(packet: Packet): error {